SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 ### Task 2: Sticky sessions

 It's time to go further.
-At this stage, we now have a load balanced web application but the session management is totally messed up.
+At this stage, we now have a load-balanced web application but the session management is totally messed up.
 In this task your job is to fix the configuration of HAProxy to enable sticky session management.

-For that, you will have to play with docker a little bit more.
-You might want to consult the file [Docker quick reference](Docker quick reference.md) for some useful commands and hints.
+For that, you will have to play with Docker a little bit more.
+You might want to consult the file `Docker quick reference.md` for some useful commands and hints.

 **Deliverables:**

-1. There is different way to implement the sticky session.
-One possibility is to use the SERVERID provided by HAProxy.
-Another way is to use the NODESESSID provided by the application.
+1. There are different ways to implement sticky sessions with HAProxy.
+One possibility is to use the cookie `SERVERID` provided by HAProxy.
+Another way is to use the cookie `NODESESSID` provided by the web server.
 Briefly explain the difference between both approaches (provide a sequence diagram with cookies to show the difference).

-  * Choose one of the both stickiness approach for the next tasks.
+  * Choose one of two stickiness approaches for the next tasks.

 2. Provide the modified `haproxy.cfg` file with a short explanation of the modifications you did to enable sticky session management.